 Find out how to create these essential compliance features by checking out different cookie banner examples.
 We’ll also explore how you can create your own cookie consent banner with Termly’s cookie consent banner solution.

-This notification should appear when a user first visits your site, and include three primary components:
+This notification should appear when a user first visits your site.
+Be sure to include three primary components:

-Take a look at this cookie consent text example from the New York Times:
+Take a look at this cookie consent text example from Termly:

 Now let’s look at a cookie consent message that allows users to set their preferences more directly.
 Here’s a cookie banner example from Airbnb:

-Like the New York Times’s banner text, the language of Airbnb’s consent notice is clear and instructive, giving users the details they need to consent to or establish preferences for the site’s cookie use.
+Like Termly’s banner text, the language of Airbnb’s consent notice is clear and instructive, giving users the details they need to consent to or establish preferences for the site’s cookie use.

-Once you compile the three elements of your cookie consent notice and make your cookie banner text GDPR-friendly, you need to decide how to display it on your site.
+Once you compile the three elements of your cookie consent notice and make your cookie banner solutions GDPR-friendly, you need to decide how to display it on your site.

-Here are some cookie consent examples that meet GDPR guidelines.
+Here are some website banner examples that meet GDPR guidelines.

 The Guardian UK uses a consent banner that appears at the bottom of its webpage.

-If you want a consent notice even less intrusive than the banners and pop-ups, opt for a tooltip-style notice in the left- or right-hand corner of your site.
+If you want consent banner solutions less intrusive than banners and pop-ups, opt for a tooltip-style notice in the left- or right-hand corner of your site.

-Check out how Invision notifies users of cookies:
+Check out how Financial Times notifies users of cookies:

-If a user clicks “Edit Settings,” they’re taken to the following screen:
+If a user clicks “Manage cookies,” they’re taken to the following screen:

 Like the other cookie consent examples, GDPR guidelines are clearly kept in mind here by sorting cookies into distinct categories.